sigit-purnomo/sigit-purnomo.github.io/_drafts/2020-05-19-tutorial-how-to-create-github-pages-for-academia.md

 4. [Collections](https://jekyllrb.com/docs/collections/)
 5. [Layouts](https://jekyllrb.com/docs/layouts/)

 Aside, there is also a complete documentation about Minimal Mistakes Template that used in this repository.
-You can access it here in [Quick-Start Guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).
+You can access it here in [Quick-Start Guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) section.